qbenji/cse210-projects/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+This is the starter code for Benjamin T. Quiñones in CSE 210.
+Ben is committed to work hard in CSE 210 so that he can master at least the basics of C#!

 This repository contains the starter code for many different projects.
 They are arranged as follows: